vaaako/scarablib/README.md

 # Scarablib
 Scarablib 🪲 is a C++ library designed to simplify graphical development, offering tools for both 2D and 3D rendering.
-While still in its early stages, Scarablib is actively being developed as a hobby project.
+While still in its early stages, Scarablib is being developed as a hobby project.
 You can track its progress in the [`todo.md`](doc/todo.md) file.

 <!-- See [examples/](examples/) to check some features (**note:** not all features have examples yet) -->